harry2855/Appsian-Tech-Assignment-22323023/readme.md

 dotnet run
 ```

-This will start the backend server, typically on `http://localhost:5000`.
+This will start the backend server.

 ---